 Before the run, keep yourself warm but be aware that the sweats check-in area is up the hill about 1/4 mile from the start, so give yourself plenty of time to get there and back.

-For the HALF: Don’t start out too fast.
+For the 10K and Half: Don’t start out too fast.
 It’s hard not to when everyone else speeds off and the blood is flowing, but starting out conservatively helps you last longer and stronger.
 The first 7 miles go by pretty fast.

 The route starts on JFK at Stow Lake Drive in Golden Gate Park.
 You run east down JFK past the Rose Garden, Conservatory of Flowers, and out of the park at Stanyan.
 You continue down Fell Street, circlie the Panhandle (at Broderick), and head back into the park at Kezar Drive.
 You pass the Bowling Green, run through the Music Concourse (Japanese Tea Garden and DeYoung Museum), and head west down JFK towards the ocean.
 You get a pretty good downhill boost at Hellman’s Hollow at 25th (formerly Speedway Meadow) down to the Great Highway.